learn-co-curriculum/cssi-1.6-intro-to-command-line/README.md

 + cd .. to move up one directory.
 + cd ../.. will bring you up two parent directories

+# Student Challenge:
+1. Create a directory called "Egypt" in the "around-the-world" directory
+2. Create a directory called "Cairo" inside the "Egypt" directory
+3. Move "pyramids.txt" into the "Cairo" directory.
+Hint: List the path from around-the-world to Cairo
+4. **Stretch:** Create a new country, city, and landmark file in the "around-the-world" directory

 #Tips and tricks:
  If you start typing a directory name or file name you can click tab and the command line will automatically fill in the rest of the directory/file name.
 If you click tap twice it will show you all of the directories/files inside your current directory.
  Navigating your computer from the command line is a lot about muscle memory.
 The more practice you have the faster you will get!